tiltti/ossium19/README.md

 # Start dev server
 npm run dev

+# Production build
+npm run build
 ```

-## File Formats
+## Design Philosophy

-### Supported Input
-- **SYX**: DX7 32-voice bank files (.syx)
-- **MIDI**: Standard MIDI Files format 0 and 1 (.mid, .midi)

-### DX7 Compatibility
-The 6-OP FM engine supports all 32 original DX7 algorithms.
-SYX bank files from the original DX7 or compatible sources can be loaded and played.
+OSSIAN-19 aims to recreate the experience of using professional hardware synthesizers:
+- **Skeuomorphic design** with realistic controls (knobs, buttons, wood panels)
+- **LCD displays** with authentic dot-matrix aesthetics
+- **Studio workflow** with separate sections for synthesis, mixing, and effects
+- **Visual feedback** that matches professional audio equipment

 ## Trivia

 - **The Name**: Ossian is a legendary Gaelic bard from the 3rd century.
-The "-19" references the 19-tone equal temperament used in some microtonal music, though this synth uses standard 12-TET.
+The "-19" references the project's 19th iteration during development.

-- **FM Synthesis History**: The 6-operator FM engine is inspired by Yamaha's DX7 (1983).
-The DX7 sold over 200,000 units and defined the sound of 80s pop music.
-Famous DX7 sounds include the Toto "Africa" marimba and countless 80s bass and electric piano patches.
+- **FM Synthesis History**: The 6-operator FM engine is inspired by Yamaha's DX7 (1983), which sold over 200,000 units and defined the sound of 80s pop music.

+- **OSSIAN SPACE**: Inspired by Native Instruments' RAUM reverb, known for its lush, transformative reverbs that can turn any sound into an atmospheric experience.

 - **Why Rust + WASM?**: Audio DSP requires sample-accurate timing.
 JavaScript's garbage collector can cause audio glitches.
-Rust compiled to WASM provides predictable, near-native performance without GC pauses.
+Rust compiled to WASM provides predictable, near-native performance.

-- **The Ladder Filter**: The 24dB/octave lowpass filter emulates Bob Moog's famous transistor ladder design from 1965 - still considered the gold standard for analog-style filtering.
+- **The Ladder Filter**: Emulates Bob Moog's famous transistor ladder design from 1965 - still the gold standard for analog-style filtering.

-- **PolyBLEP Oscillators**: The oscillators use Polynomial Band-Limited Step functions to reduce aliasing without expensive oversampling.

-- **Voice Stealing**: When all 8 voices are active and a new note is played, the synth "steals" the oldest voice.
-This technique dates back to early polyphonic synths like the Prophet-5 (1978).
+- **The Drum Machines**: Each kit is synthesized from scratch - no samples!
+The TR-808's deep kick uses a sine wave with pitch envelope, the 909's punchy character comes from added waveshaper distortion, and the LinnDrum's crisp transients use additional click oscillators.

 ## Roadmap

 - [x] 6-operator FM with 32 DX7 algorithms
 - [x] Filter slope selector (6/12/24 dB/oct)
 - [x] Visual DX7 algorithm display
-- [x] Arpeggiator with presets
+- [x] Arpeggiator with 20 presets
 - [x] MIDI file player
+- [x] Drum machine with accent patterns
+- [x] Global mixer
+- [x] OSSIAN SPACE reverb
+- [x] Goniometer and pitch tuner displays
+- [x] Drum kit variations (TR-808, TR-909, TR-707, CR-78, LinnDrum)
 - [ ] MIDI CC mapping
 - [ ] Patch export/import
-- [ ] AudioWorklet migration (from ScriptProcessorNode)
+- [ ] AudioWorklet migration

 ## License

 MIT

+---

+Made with Rust, React, and a love for synthesizers.